Dislocations in a layered elastic medium with applications to fault detection: The direct problem

-where $\widetilde{\bm{g}}$ is the extension of $\bm{g}$ on $\Gamma\setminus S$, as defined in \eqref{eq: g_extension}.\\ The invertibility of the operator $N^+-N^-$ guarantees that $\bm{\varphi}=(N^+-N^-)^{-1}(\widetilde{\bm{g}})$, and follows from the continuity of both the Neumann-to-Dirichlet and the Dirichlet-to-Neumann maps.
+\\ The invertibility of the operator $N^+-N^-$ guarantees that $\bm{\varphi}=(N^+-N^-)^{-1}(\widetilde{\bm{g}})$, and follows from the continuity of both the Neumann-to-Dirichlet and the Dirichlet-to-Neumann maps.
 Such continuity is well known.
 We briefly outline here a proof of invertibility in our setting for the reader's sake.

 First, by using the weak formulation of \eqref{eq: P_Neumann1} in $\mathring{H}^1(\Omega^-)$ and \eqref{eq: P_Neumann2} in ${H}^1_{\Sigma}(\Omega^+)$, we find a relation between the quadratic form associated to \eqref{eq: P_Neumann1} and $\langle \bm{\varphi}, N^-\bm{\varphi}\rangle_{\Gamma}$, and between the quadratic form associated to \eqref{eq: P_Neumann2} and $\langle \bm{\varphi}, N^+\bm{\varphi}\rangle_{\Gamma}$.
 Indeed, from the weak formulation of problems \eqref{eq: P_Neumann1} and \eqref{eq: P_Neumann2}, we find that